Honda Campus All-Star Challenge: 2011-Present

 Beginning with the 2011–12 season, the format was changed to reflect that of the Zain Africa Challenge, another academic competition created by Richard Reid, owned and produced by College Bowl.

 Game play takes place over four rounds.
 The first three rounds are called Face Off Rounds.
 In each of the Face Off rounds, there are two types of questions: toss-ups, worth 10 points each and bonuses, worth 20 points.
 In each of the three Face Off rounds, a different player represents the team answering Face Off questions.
-That player is the only one who can ring in and answer for his or her team.
+That player is the only one who can ring in and answer for their team.

 Each round has four categories in play.
 The team who wins a coin toss decides the first category.
 After the entire question is read, the first player to signal gets to answer.
-If they answer correctly, the team gets a bonus question.
+If that player answers correctly, their team gets a bonus question.
 If their answer is incorrect, the player representing the other team gets a chance to answer.
 Bonus questions come from the same category as their respective Face Off questions, are played by the entire team, and are always worth a possible 20 points.
 The team who answered the last correct tossup gets to choose the next category.
-In each category there are four face-off questions- once the fourth and final face-off question in a category is read, the category is out of play.
+In each category there are three face-off questions- once the third and final face-off question in a category is read, the category is out of play.
 At the beginning of Rounds 2 and 3, the face-off representative changes, and the team who is behind selects the category for the opening Face Off question.

-At the end of the three face-off rounds, play moves to the fourth and final round, called the Ultimate Challenge.
+At the end of the three Face Off rounds, teams play the final round, the Ultimate Challenge.
 The team that's behind plays first, and selects one of four new categories.
-The team has 60 seconds to answer 10 questions, each worth 25 points.
+The team has 60 seconds to answer 10 questions, each worth 50 points (originally 25).
 An incorrect answer is not penalized, but the moderator moves on to the next question, and as long as there is time remaining, teams can keep coming back to questions that they missed or passed on.
 After the trailing team plays, their opponents choose one of the three remaining categories to play.
 After both teams have played the Ultimate Challenge, the team in the lead wins.
+If the team playing the first Ultimate Challenge does not accumulate enough points to bypass the team in the lead, the leading team still plays their Ultimate Challenge.

 If there is a tie, the teams play Face Off questions until there is a change in score.